silviawmoraes/PLN/corpora/computer-br/README.md

 # Computer-BR Corpus

-The Computer-BR Corpus consists of 2,317 tweets that was extracted in the period from January 1st to September 18th, 2015.
-The Corpus has 34,437 tokens and 4,653 types.
-To build it, we used keywords related to computers: notebook, analysis, testing, and so on.
-We relied on 3 human annotators who defined the polarity of the tweets in the hole process, and 1 in cases of disagreement.
-We consider 2 equal polarities to the final polarity.
-It is worth mentioning that three annotators were from the Computer Science area and one from the Linguistics area.
-The final kappa index was 0.69, that shows a strength of agreement substantial.
+The Computer-BR Corpus consists of 2,317 tweets (posted from January 1 to September 18, 2015), 34,437 tokens and 4,653 types.
+To build the corpus we used keywords related to computers, such as notebook, analysis, testing, and the like.
+We relied on 3 human annotators to define the polarity of the tweets in the whole process, and 1 annotator in cases of disagreement.
+We considered 2 equal polarities to the final polarity.
+It is worth mentioning that 3 annotators were from the Computer Science area, and 1 from the Linguistics area.
+The final kappa index was 0.69, which shows a strength of substantial agreement.
 The annotation considered 4 classes:

 1. Irony (-2)
 2. Negative (-1)